 - Liquidambar styr.
 ‘Palo Alto’

 - Plane – Platanus ‘Alphen’s Globe’

 - Mulberry – Morus alba ‘Macrophylla’

 - Evergreen oak – Quercus Ilex.

-Due to the cubed/square structure of the “roof”, roof top trees typically look at their best from an architectural point of view when planted in lines or squares.
+Due to the flat square structure of the “roof”, roof top trees typically look at their best from an architectural point of view when planted in lines or squares.
 This being the case it is important to make sure the stems line up, the heads are at a similar height and they are square.
+We sell roof / umbrella / parasol trees UK wide, we also provide a planting service.
 Machinery is required to plant all but the very smallest of the trees we supply so taking time to plan will save time and money in the long run.

 Maintaining parasol trees is relatively straight forward.
 All you need is a sturdy platform with the necessary support, a sharp pair of secateurs, loppers, safety glasses and appropriate gloves which are available from Felco, our preferred brand.
 The aim is to clip lightly once or twice during the growing season to retain the shape of the crown and a sense of order.
 Once a season – timing dependent on species, the aim is to prune back the previous year’s growth, leaving the original leaders in place.
 Over time these leaders can be left to grow to the desired length.
 Once the canopy is the correct size it can be maintained as such by clipping back each season – easy!

-We supply detailed feed and watering instructions with all orders.
+We supply detailed feed and watering instructions with every parasol shape tree that we supply.
 While failures are rare, they tend to be down to a lack of water and in very rare cases to much water.
 It is therefore important to implement a strict watering regime once the trees are planted and to monitor soil conditions closely.
 Plants will benefit from a seasonal feed and therefore application of organic or manufactured feed.
 General purpose granular fertilisers such as Osmocoat are good for this purpose.